New England Journal of Medicine publishes results from Aetion real-world data analysis

 Separately, Aetion analyses have generated findings later confirmed by a randomized trial (Kim et al Arth & Rheum), which are considered the gold standard for confirming the effects of medications and medical interventions.
 In this case, Aetion's harnessing of real-world data, and the application of rapid-cycle analytics, allowed researchers to reach the same result in one-tenth the time at a fraction of the cost.

 "The tremendous number of critical results generated by the Aetion Evidence Platform is a true indication of researchers' ability to quickly produce clinically actionable and highly accurate RWE with the highest level of transparency," continued Dr. Schneeweiss.
 "We expect more and more researchers to take advantage of RWE to help their organizations develop therapeutic insights to make smart choices in patient care."

-Based in New York City, Aetion (pronounced eh-tee-ahn) is a leading healthcare technology company that delivers the real-world analytics and evidence needed for value-based healthcare.
-With its patented rapid-cycle analytics™ technology, the platform utilizes the everyday clinical and financial interactions of the healthcare system to unlock essential evidence about the effectiveness and value of medical treatments.
+Based in New York City, Aetion (pronounced ay-tee-on) is a leading health care technology company that delivers the real-world analytics and evidence needed for value-based health care.
+With its patented rapid-cycle analytics™ technology, the platform utilizes the everyday clinical and financial interactions of the health care system to unlock essential evidence about the effectiveness and value of medical treatments.
 Founded by Harvard Medical School faculty members and top big data technologists, Aetion enables payers and providers to collaborate with biopharmaceutical and medical device companies in real-time to develop therapeutic insights and make smart choices in patient care.
-Aetion is backed by leading investors, including Flare Capital Partners, Lakestar and Oxeon Ventures.
+Aetion is backed by leading investors, including Flare Capital Partners, Lakestar, and Oxeon Ventures.
 Learn more at www.aetion.com.